-3 cloves garlic, smashed and peeled
+3 cloves garlic, peeled and smashed

-a few sprigs of flowering cilantro.
+A few sprigs of flowering cilantro

-a couple of mesquite, oak, or grape leaves (to keep them crunchy)
+A couple of mesquite, oak, or grape leaves (to keep them crunchy)

 1 quart of filtered water